 Overall, it was a fun time for the whole family.
 I recommend a visit here, especially if you can find discounted tickets for the aquarium.

-If you want even more info and reviews, check out the Monterey Bay Aquarium reviews on Trip Advisor.
+If you want even more info and reviews, then check out the Monterey Bay Aquarium reviews on Trip Advisor.

 Now, the Monterey Bay Aquarium Coupons and Discounts